fmendoz7/FullStackBlockchain/README.md

 # FullStackBlockchain

 ### NOTE: Project still under development (WIP)
-Explanation **(WIP)**: Full-Stack Application of Blockchain and paired cryptocurrency, implemented from scratch using Javascript and cryptographic Javascript libraries
+Explanation **(WIP)**: Full-Stack Application of Blockchain and paired cryptocurrency, implemented almost entirely from scratch using Javascript and cryptographic Javascript libraries

   * ***Purpose:***
 	> Build a traditional, proof-of-work Blockchain with supported cryptocurrency for secure, peer-to-peer transactions, entirely from scratch using Javascript